 - 3.1.
-We recognise that good plan making significantly benefits from early and meaningful engagement with the local communities (local residents, businesses, organisations and statutory consultees).
-We want everyone to have the opportunity to influence the outcome of our plan making documents and planning decisions.
+We recognise that good plan making significantly benefits from early and meaningful engagement with local communities (local residents, councillors, businesses, organisations and statutory consultees).
+We want everyone to have the opportunity to influence the outcome of our plan-making documents and planning decisions.
 We explain in sections 2 and 3 how we will engage and consult with local communities on the preparation and production of planning policy documents and how the local community will be involved in the decisions relating to planning applications. - 3.2.
-In order to ensure engagement with a wide range of organisations and individuals, all of our planning documents and planning applications are available to view and access from our website: www.whitehorsedc.gov.uk/services-and-advice/planning-and-building - 3.3.
-In addition, paper copies of planning policy documents are available to view at our office (details below).
-During consultation periods, documents may also be made available at a number of deposit locations across the district.
+In order to ensure engagement with a wide range of organisations and individuals, all of our planning documents and planning applications are available to view and access from our website: www.whitehorsedc.gov.uk/services-and-advice/planning-and-building and -we encourage you to view documents online. - 3.3.
+In addition, paper copies of planning policy documents are usually available to view at our office on request (e.g. in large print, braille, audio, email, Easy Read and alternative languages), if no restrictions- are in place e.g. related to Covid-19.
+Details regarding where to view documents are set out below.
+During consultation periods and if no restrictions are in place, documents may also be made available at a number of deposit-locations across the district e.g. libraries.
 We may make these documents available electronically to town and parish councils and statutory bodies.
-Requests for printed copies of the documents may carry a printing and administration charge.
+Requests for printed copies, CD memory sticks or other formats of the documents will carry a charge including anprinting and administration charge.